dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.1.md

 ### Identity as a library

 ASP.NET Core Identity provides a framework for setting up authentication and identity concerns for a website.
-ASP.NET Cor Identity includes:

-* User registration
-* Managing passwords
-* Two-factor authentication
-* Social logins and much more

 For ASP.NET Core 2.1, a default identity UI implementation as a library will be provided.
 The default identity UI can be added to an app by enabling it in `Startup`: